zenaton/zenaton-ruby/README.md

 where `.env` is the env file containing your credentials.

-**Note** In this example we created our workflows and tasks in the `/app` folder since Rails will autoload ruby file in that path.
+**Note** In this example we created our workflows and tasks in the `/app` folder since Rails will autoload ruby files in that path.
 If you create your workflows and tasks somewhere else, ensure Rails loads them at boot time.

 ## Documentation